Christopher Garcia

-Christopher Garcia (born January 13, 2003) is an American professional soccer player who plays as a winger for USL Championship club El Paso Locomotive.
+Christopher Garcia (born January 13, 2003) is an American professional soccer player who plays as a winger for USL League One team Forward Madison.

 Career

 Garcia grew up in El Paso, Texas before moving to Utah where he joined the Real Salt Lake academy in 2018.
 He scored 18 goals in 38 appearances for the USSDA side.

+Real Salt Lake

 On February 10, 2020, Garcia signed with the Real Salt Lake first team on a homegrown player contract.
 Garcia made his professional debut on September 19, 2020, appearing as an injury-time substitute during a 2–1 loss to Vancouver Whitecaps FC.

+Ljungskile SK

 On August 10, 2021, Garcia was loaned to Swedish side Ljungskile SK for the remainder of the 2021 season.

+El Paso Locomotive

 Garcia was loaned to USL Championship club El Paso Locomotive on September 1, 2022.
 Following his release from Salt Lake at the end of the 2022 season, Garcia joined El Paso Locomotive on a permanent basis on January 5, 2023.